chillcicada/tntt/README.md

 }
 ```

-For users of the Typst webapp, since it does not provide the above fonts by default, you need to manually upload the font files to your project.
+For users of the Typst webapp, since it does not provide the required fonts by default, you need to manually upload the font files to your project.
 You can find the provided font package in the [release][Release], extract and upload it to your project.
 The webapp will automatically recognize the font files.

 ---